Own Your Niche Or Get Ghosted

 Critics say that’s too broad.
 “Shouldn’t it be something hyper-specific, like: I help healthcare professionals overcome burnout while working 60 hours a week with a two-year-old and a stressed marriage?”

 Just get started and niche down as you go.
 But I will say that hyper-specific is better, yes.
+Then you just have to get in front of that audience.

 Will Niching Make Me Lose Gigs?

-Short answer: yes.
+Short answer: hopefully.

 And thank God.